WhitigolSoftware/wLauncher/README.md

 ## Features

 - **Easy to use**: wLauncher is designed to be easy to use for everyone.
 - **Customizable**: You can customize the launcher to your liking.
 - **Multi Server Support**: You can add multiple servers to the launcher.
 - **Auto-Update**: wLauncher will allow you to update the launcher automatically when a new version is available.
 - **Nicknames**: THE FIRST LAUNCHER TO EVER SUPPORT NICKNAME CHANGING!
 Change your nickname for each server you join.
--   **Customizable Themes (Soon)**: Soon, you will be able to customize the launcher with a selection of themes.
+- **Customizable Themes**: Customize the look of the launcher to your liking with a selection of themes.
 - **Profile Exports**: Export your server profiles to share with friends, while keeping the server information private.
 - **Server Information**: View how many players are in the server before joining.
 - **Server Status**: View the status of the server before joining.
 - **_More features coming soon!_**

 ## Installation